voxeet/comms-sdk-dotnet/Readme.md

 ### 1. Initialize the SDK

 Initialize the SDK using the secure authentication method that uses a token in the application.
-This sample application requires the access token to be provided as a command line parameter when launching the executable.
 For the purpose of this application, use a [client access token](https://docs.dolby.io/communications-apis/docs/overview-developer-tools#client-access-token) generated from the Dolby.io dashboard.

 Create a file where you want to store code for the sample application.
-Open the file in your favorite text editor and add there the following code to initialize the SDK using the [DolbyIOSDK.Init](https://dolbyio.github.io/comms-sdk-dotnet/dolbyio_comms_sdk_dotnet/DolbyIOSDK/Init) method:
+Open the file in your favorite text editor and add there the following code to initialize the SDK using the [DolbyIOSDK.Init](https://dolbyio.github.io/comms-sdk-dotnet/documentation/api/DolbyIO.Comms.DolbyIOSDK.html#DolbyIO_Comms_DolbyIOSDK_Init_System_String_DolbyIO_Comms_RefreshTokenCallBack_) method:

 ```cs
 using DolbyIO.Comms;